 Internal Medicine Residency: Coney Island Hospital, NY

-Past Fellows: Where have they gone?
-Our fellowship graduates have chosen careers within the field of Infectious Diseases that range from academic researchers, academic clinician educators, full time clinicians in private practice or public health centers, public health careers including the Centers for Disease Control and Prevention, and careers in industry.
-Graduates over the past five years are currently working in the following positions:
+Past Fellows: Our fellowship graduates have chosen careers within the field of Infectious Diseases that range from academic researchers, academic clinician educators, full time clinicians in private practice or public health centers, public health careers including the Centers for Disease Control and Prevention, and careers in industry.
+Graduates over the past years are currently working in the following positions:

 Fellowship applications are accepted through the ERAS system at www.aamc.org/eras.
 Completion of a U.S. internal medicine residency program is required.
 To request additional information please contact our Program Coordinator, Elaine DiLorenzo at edilorenzo@lifespan.org or 401-793-4765.